we have been featured here

 Advantages of High Oleic Safflower Oil:

-- High Oleic Safflower Oil is an excellent option for oils that have been subjected to hydrogenation.
+• High Oleic Safflower Oil is an excellent option to use instead of oils that have been subjected to hydrogenation.

-- In contrast to expeller, pressed oils are rich in trans fats in hydrogenated oils.
+• In contrast to expeller, pressed oils are rich in trans fats hydrogenated oils.

-- The Oleic Safflower Oil, made without the use of chemicals, has no milligrams of trans fat.
+• The Oleic Safflower Oil, made without the use of chemicals, has no trans fat.

-- Another benefit of high-oleic Safflower oil is its long shelf time.
-Therefore, if you do not fry chicken often, the oil might be the right one for you.
-It can be kept at the back of your cupboard and not worry about the oil going out of date.
+• Another benefit of High-Oleic Safflower Oil is its long shelf time.
+Therefore, if you do not fry chicken often, this might be the right one for you.
+It can be stored for longer than most other oils.

 7. Mazola Pure Corn Oil